 Retirement benefits are one of the greatest perks of joining the military.
-However, many Veterans who are receiving retirement may have decided to leave well enough alone, and not pursue disability benefits which they medically and ethically qualify for.
+However, many Veterans who are receiving retirement may have decided to leave well enough alone, and not pursue disability benefits which they medically, legally and ethically qualify for.

-In the past, Veterans were unable to receive both VA disability compensation and retired pay at the same time because this would fall into the category the government considered a violation of the “double-dipping” law.
+In the past, Veterans were unable to receive both VA disability compensation and retirement pay at the same time because the government considered it a violation of the “double-dipping” law.
 Under this law, the amount the Veteran receives in VA compensation is subtracted from the amount he or she receives in retired pay to avoid “double-dipping.”

 There was a time when retirement benefits were only available to “lifers” – those who served at least 20 years.
 But in 2018, the military transitioned to the blended retirement system (BRS).
 Now, most military service members can walk away with some sort of retirement help.

-Veterans who collect retirement are also eligible to collect VA disability that they medically and ethically qualify for through CRDP (Concurrent Retirement Disability Pay).
+Veterans who collect retirement are also eligible to collect VA disability that they medically, legally and ethically qualify for through CRDP (Concurrent Retirement Disability Pay).

 Since this process can seem a bit complicated, we are breaking it down to clarify what Veterans should be aware of.